viniseneda/viniseneda/README.md

 Here you will find some of the projects I have already finished:

-[libft](https://github.com/viniseneda/libft): my first library written in C + a "get next line" function
+[libft](https://github.com/viniseneda/libft): my first library written in C and the "get next line" function

 [mini_RT](https://github.com/viniseneda/miniRT): a simple ray tracer written in C